 Rebate template forms:

-Fillable PDF templates for the rebate/incentive forms reside on the Members Area of www.aeci.org.
+Fillable PDF templates for the rebate/incentive forms reside on Brandfolder.
 The distribution systems can download these forms to print or to link to their cooperative websites.
 The forms automatically download the cooperative name, logo and address.